betterobjects/activeql/docs/domain-configuration/attribute-configuration.md

 | `true`       | attributeName!  | NonNull in entity object and create input type, `required` added to validation |

+**Non-Null Field in Schema**

-If you set the required modifier for an attribute, the corresponding field of the following types become an NonNull type in the GraphQL schema:
+If you set the required modifier for an attribute to `true`, the corresponding field of the following types become a NonNull field in the GraphQL schema:

-* the type itself
+* the entity object type
-* the input type for the create mutation
+* the input type for the _create mutation_

-This means a client not providing a value for such field in a create mutation would result in a GrapqhQL error.
+This means a client not providing a value for this field in a _create mutation_ would result in a GrapqhQL error.
 Since the "required-requirement" is part of the public API you can expect any client to handle this correctly.
 If you prefer to send ValidationMessages (instead of throwing an error) when a client sends null-values for required fields in a create mutation, you can leave the `required` option to `undefined` or `false` and use an attribute validation instead.

+Please be aware there will also be an error thrown by the GraphQL layer if a resolver does not provide a non-null value for a required attribute.
+As long as the data are only handled by the default mutations or the `EntiyAccessor`, this should never happen.
+But it could be the case if the data in the datastore are manipulated directly by a custom query or mutation  or external source.

+**Attribute Validation**

-In addition to the non-null schema field a _required validation_ is added to the validation of this attribute.
+In addition to the non-null schema field a _required validation_ is added to the validation of any `required` attribute.
 You might ask why, since the GraphQL layer would prevent any non-null value anyhow.
+This is only true for the _create mutation_.
+The input type for the _update mutation_ allows a client to only send the attributes that should be updated.
+So even the field for a `required` attribute in the _update input type_ allows a null-value - to leave it untouched.
+But now a client could erroneus send something like `{brand: null}` even if "brand" is a `required` attribute.

-The answer is that custom mutations could (and should) use an entity to create or update entity items.
+In addition to this any custom mutation could (and should) use an entity to create or update entity items.
 These values are not "checked" by the GraphQL schema of course.
 Therefore before saving an entity item, all validations - incl. this required - validation must be met.

-Please be aware there will also be an error thrown by the GraphQL layer if a resolver does not provide a non-null value for a required attribute.
-As long as only the default mutations handle data in the datastore, this should never happen but it could be the case in a custom query or mutation, or if the data in the datastore are manipulated by any custom code or external source.
+**Meta Data**

-The information will also be part of the MetaData and therefore used in the GAMA Admin UI to render a mandatory input field for this attribute.
+The information will also be part of the MetaData and can therefore used by any UI client.
+E.g. the GAMA Admin UI uses this information to render a mandatory input field for this attribute.

-### Example
+### Required Example

 <table width="100%" style="font-size: 0.9em">
 <tr valign="top">